top of page

 Reasons for Switching to Renewables

-1. Reducing NH’s predicted rise in excessive heat and consequential health impacts
+1. To reduce NH’s predicted rise in excessive heat, with its consequential health

-2. Reducing harms to NH’s farms from more intensive droughts & floods
+2. To reduce harms to NH’s farms from more intensive droughts & floods

 .

-3. Reducing the influx of harmful new invasive insect species in NH
+3. To reduce the influx of harmful new invasive insect species in NH

-4. Reducing taxes for climate-driven billion dollar disasters - in 2020, we had 22 and
+4. To reduce taxes for climate-driven billion-dollar disasters - in 2020, we had 22 and

-5. Reducing impacts on NH’s business & tourist industries - unpredictable ski seasons; loss of maples and a diminishing maple syrup business; loss of foliage tourism; fewer
+5. To reduce impacts on NH’s business & tourist industries - from unpredictable ski

-beach tourists from beach erosion; loss of hunting fees & business from out-of-state
+syrup business; fewer beach tourists from beach erosion; loss of hunting fees &

-hunters due to prey die-offs from exploding winter tick populations.
+business from out-of-state hunters due to prey die-offs from exploding winter tick

-6. Reducing harms to NH’s fishing industry from warmer ocean water already depleting
+6. To reduce harms to NH’s fishing industry from warmer ocean water already

-7. Supporting quality NH jobs in the state's renewable energy industry
+7. To support quality NH jobs in the state's renewable energy industry

 bottom of page